International

 • record keeping.

-The MLRO will also monitor any developments in the MLR and the requirements of the MLR supervisory body.
-Changes will be made to the AML policies and procedures of the business when appropriate to ensure compliance.
+The AML Compliance Officer will also monitor any developments in AML and the requirements of the AML supervisory body.
+Changes will be made to the AML policies and procedures of the business, when appropriate, to ensure compliance.

-A Suspicious Activity Report (SAR) will be made to the relevant authority as soon as the knowledge or suspicion that criminal proceeds exist arises.
+A Suspicious Activity Report (SAR) will be made to the relevant authority as soon as there is knowledge or suspicion that criminal proceeds and/ or a money laundering offence is being, has been or is about to be committed.

-The MLRO will be responsible for deciding whether or not the suspicion of illegal activity is great enough to justify the submission of a SAR.
+The AML Compliance Officer will be responsible for deciding whether or not the suspicion of illegal activity is great enough to justify the submission of a SAR.

-Records of all identity checks will be maintained for up to 5 years after the termination of the business relationship or 5 years from the date when the transaction was completed.
-The business will ensure that all documents, data or information held in evidence of customer identity are kept up to date.
+Records of all identity checks will be maintained for up to 10 years after the termination of the business relationship or 10 years from the date when the transaction was completed.
+The business will ensure that all documents, data, or information held in evidence of customer identity is kept up to date.

 All records will be handled in confidence, stored securely, and will be capable of being retrieved without undue delay.